nebari-dev/nebari/docs/source/06_developers_contrib_guide/04_tests.md

 ### Initialize kubernetes cluster

-Before proceeding with the initialization, make sure to add yourself to the Docker group by executing the command `sudo usermod -aG docker <username>`.
+Before proceeding with the initialization, make sure to add yourself to the Docker group by executing the command `sudo usermod -aG docker <username> && newgrp docker`.

 Testing is done with Minikube.